-Depending on your budget, you could end up spending thousands on a standout bit of kit, but we'd argue that you don't necessarily have to break the bank in order to pick up a great wheel packed with technology.
+Depending on your budget, you could end up spending thousands on a standout bit of kit, but we'd argue that you don't necessarily have to break the bank to pick up a great wheel packed with technology.

 For instance, the Thrustmaster T248 is relatively inexpensive compared to some of the other options featured in our list.
-However, it still comes with dynamic Force Feedback that adjusts on-the-fly depending on what's happening on the track in-game.
+However, it still comes with dynamic force feedback that adjusts on the fly depending on what's happening on the track in-game.

 That said, choosing how much you spend will come down to your own personal preference and available budget.
 Our one recommendation here though would be to only pick up a wheel that you're able to afford as you can always upgrade later down the line.